 Why am I supporting Aire Rivers Trust and The Rivers Trust

-However, the biggest cause of race cancellations is due to dangerously high river levels brought upon by excess flooding and rain.
-This is a consequence of climate change bringing about wetter winters and more storms and results in the number of water sessions becoming fewer each year.
-Especially for those of us who can only get down during the weekends in winter and especially for novice rowers who will not be able to go out in the more challenging conditions and may turned away from rowing.
+Pollution is not just comprised of sewage, it can also be caused by excess nutrients being added to the river by agriculture and combine this with the hotter summers, you get algae blooms.
+Not only does this affect the ecosystem of the river, but it can also make it impossible to row on.
+This cancelled the 2023 Boston rowing marathon (49.2km), an event I was looking forward to doing.
+These events are vital in supporting the local clubs and communities and businesses where these races are held.
+Another big cause of race cancellations is due to dangerously high river levels brought upon by excess flooding and rain.
+This is a consequence of climate change bringing about wetter winters and more storms and results in the number of water sessions becoming fewer each year on average.
+Especially for those of us who can only get down during the weekends in winter and especially for novice rowers who will not be able to go out in the more challenging conditions and may turn away from rowing.

 https://www.bbc.co.uk/news/uk-england-lincolnshire-66363111